zipwith/mil-tester/README.md

 * Run the tests by using `tester -r main`.

 * Check the documentation for `tester` for basic information about how test cases are defined, and then follow the examples in the `main` folder to create new test cases.
-(Not that it may be easier to create a new set of test cases, keeping `main` as a reference instead of modifying it directly.)
+(Note that it may be easier to create a new set of test cases, keeping `main` as a reference instead of modifying it directly.)